-We are delighted to welcome students and staff back to campus for the Autumn Term and remain committed to the safety and wellbeing of students returning to school.
-Leweston’s first priority is to look after, protect and support those in our care including our students, staff and visitors and provide a Covid-safe environment for all.
+We remain committed to ensuring the safety and well-being of all those in the Leweston community.
+Our first priority is to look after, protect and support those in our care including our students, staff and visitors and provide a Covid-safe environment for all.
 Appropriate Government measures will be adopted so that everyone onsite can live and work securely and safely.

 On this page are links to key documents, there is also a list of Frequently Asked Questions.
 If you have any further queries please do not hesitate to contact the school.

 This is a dynamic page and will be updated as guidance changes.

 From 5 January, in accordance with Government legislation, Leweston will move to remote teaching for all students except those children classified as vulnerable or whose parents are key workers.
 The FAQs listed below will not apply until pupils return to site.

 Staff remain contactable on email and you can still telephone the Senior School on 01963 210691 or the Prep on 01963 210790.